Skip to main content

 View the detailed fondamentals of the market at country level (graphs, tables, analysis) in the Norway energy report

-Between 2016 and 2019, oil and NGL production declined by 4%/year.
-However, with the start of operations at the Johan Sverdrup field in 2019, it increased significantly in 2020 (+18%) and in 2021 (+3.4%), reaching 96 Mt.
+Oil and NGL production has increased by 21% since 2019, 18% of which in 2020 with the start of operations at the Johan Sverdrup field in 2019.
+Between 2016 and 2019, production declined by 8%.
 Production reached a peak of 163 Mt in 2001.
 Over the last 50 years, about half of the estimated total recoverable resources on the continental shelf have been produced.

 Interactive Chart Norway Crude Oil Production